AleVq/SolverPPC/README.md

     # vars and constraints for n-queens problem
     n = 8
     # to define a variable we only define its domain here,
-    # defined by a vector (of any data type which supports comparison operators)
+    # defined by a vector (of any data type which supports comparison operators),
+    # for integer-based domains the function range(n) can be used
+    # for char-based domains the function char_range('a', 'e') can be used
     # variables' names are managed by the API itself
     # by naming the first inserted var x_0, the second x_1 and so on
     for i in range(n):